 Image Source: timbarberarchitects.com

-The Spanish colonial architecture had a chance to spread at a time when the Spanish missions were underway.
-The Spanish architecture seeped into the cultures of the different colonies, being part of their way of life to date.
-Still, it is not imposing as gothic architecturewould be, but once you see it, you can never unsee it.
+The Spanish colonial architecture had an opportunity to develop at a time when the Spanish missions were in progress.
+This architectural design influenced the cultures of the different colonies to an extent of being part of them up to date.
+Of course, it does not loom as gothic architecture would, but once you look at it, there is no turning back.

 Frequently Asked Questions About Spanish Colonial Architecture